havanitham/computer-vision-lv1/README.md

 # Pill Counting using OpenCV

 This project detects and counts the number of pills in an image using **classical computer vision techniques** with OpenCV.
-Instead, it relies on image processing algorithms like **thresholding, morphology, distance transform, and watershed segmentation**.

 ## Features